Anti-Bullying Policy

 Persistent name-calling which hurts, insults or humiliates another person (or persons) should be regarded as a form of bullying behaviour.
 Often name-calling of this type refers to physical appearance, e.g. size or clothes worn.
 Accent or distinctive voice characteristics may attract negative attention.
 Academic ability can also provoke name calling.
 This tends to occur at two extremes.
 There are those who are singled out for attention because they are perceived to be weak academically.
 At the other extreme there are those who, because they are perceived as high achievers, are also targeted.

-Demands for money may be made, often accompanied by threats (sometimes carried out in the event of the targeted pupil not delivering on the demand).
-A pupil may also be forced into theft of property for delivery to another who is engaged in bullying behaviour.
+Demands for money may be made, often accompanied by threats (sometimes carried out in the event of the targeted student not delivering on the demand).
+A student may also be forced into theft of property for delivery to another who is engaged in bullying behaviour.

 This list is not exhaustive.